zuhayr-syed/Class-Grade-Organizer/README.md

 • Designed the application to preform CRUD operations to a local txt file on a student’s information

+• Implemented functions to calculate each student’s overall average and assign the corresponding letter grade

 • Created the user interface through various menu features to allow user to implement actions on student's grades

           - user can sign up or login